-You can use this calculator in two ways: either to estimate the treadmill calorie loss or the calories burnt walking (for example, when you walk your dog).
-As the calculator takes the surface inclination into account, you can be sure that the result will be as precise as possible.
+You can use this calculator in two ways: either to estimate the treadmill calorie loss or the calories burned walking (for example, when you walk your dog).
+As the calculator considers the surface inclination, you can be sure that the result will be as precise as possible.

 How many calories does walking burn?